johnnyquest/shellkins/README.md

 - quickly open a folder in the default file manager app

-- (TODO) find a project folder specified by a "lazy path" and go (cd) there
+- find a project folder specified by a "lazy path" and go (cd) there

 - convert a Windows path string on the clipboard to a Linux one (slash turning)